Francesco Akira: New Japan Pro-Wrestling (2022–present)

+Catch 2/2 (2022–2025)

-On March 28, 2022, a video, titled 'BRUCIARE' ("Burn" in Italian) was posted by New Japan Pro-Wrestling which showed United Empire leader Will Ospreay on a unknown location walking over pictures of the junior division wrestlers of New Japan on the floor, declaring the division wasn't the same since he graduated, and that he would rebuild it with a then unknown protegé that would join him soon.
-On April 9, Begnini made his NJPW debut at Hyper Battle '22, after the IWGP Junior Heavyweight Championship match, where El Desperado successfully defended his belt against Sho, where Begnini unveiled a United Empire shirt, thus joining the group and announcing he would compete in the Best of the Super Jrs. tournament in May.
+On March 28, 2022, a video titled "BRUCIARE" ("Burn" in Italian) was posted by New Japan Pro-Wrestling and showed United Empire leader Will Ospreay on an unknown location walking over pictures of the junior division wrestlers of New Japan on the floor, declaring the division wasn't the same since he graduated, and that he would rebuild it with a then unknown protegé that would join him soon.
+On April 9, Begnini made his NJPW debut as Francesco Akira (Note: Rendered in traditional Western order, with the given name placed first.) at Hyper Battle '22, after the IWGP Junior Heavyweight Championship match, where El Desperado successfully defended his belt against Sho, where Akira unveiled a United Empire shirt, thus joining the group and announcing he would compete in the Best of the Super Jrs. tournament in May.
 On May 1, Akira was announced to be competing in the A Block, where he would finish it with a record of 4 wins and 5 losses, finishing with 8 points, therefore failing to advance to the finals.
 On the finals day, Akira and United Empire stablemate T. J. Perkins defeated IWGP Junior Tag Team Champions Master Wato and Ryusuke Taguchi in a non-title match.
 On June 20, Akira and Perkins would beat the duo of Taguchi and Wato to win the titles, that being Akira's first championship in NJPW and making him the first Italian champion in NJPW history.